Fermat-ORG/fermat-framework/FERMAT.md

 ### Fermat Network

-The network is intended for two main things:
+The network is intended for two main purposes:

 a. clients finding other clients

 b. clients calling other clients.

 Every Node has a copy of a distributed geo-localized inventory of all network nodes.
 They run a protocol that allows them to keep their copy syncronized.

 To be able to be found, a client registers itself and some inner componets and identities with the geographically closest node.
-When it needs to find another client it runs a protocol based on the approximate location of the client it is willing to connect to.
+When it needs to find other clients it runs a protocol based on the approximate location of the client it is willing to connect to.

 ### Incentive

+a. to developers

+Plug-ins developers declare a micro-use-license for each plug-in they add to the Framework.
+Wallet or Financial Apps developers declare a micro-use-license for their components.
+End users install the Apps (wallets) of their choice and the license paid is the sumatory of the App's micro-use-license plus all the micro-use-licenses of the plug-ins used by that App.

+The Framework assumes the responsability to enforce the agreements, charge the end user and distribute the payments to all developers involved.

+b. to network nodes

+Clients stablishes a home node where they register themselves and their network services and identities in order to be found by other clients.
+They will pay a subscription fee to their home node for it's services.
+Finding and calling other clients through other nodes is free as those node's income is comming from the clients for which they are the home node.

 ### Transactions